sowjanyabudhala/PRODIGY_DS_03/README.md

 ## Customer Churn Analysis Project
 ## Project Overview

 This project analyzes customer churn using a telecom dataset.
 The main objective is to identify factors influencing customer churn and to build a predictive model that can classify customers as likely to churn or not.
 The analysis is performed in a Jupyter Notebook and includes data exploration, preprocessing, and modeling steps.
-Note: The model is not deployed as an application or API; all work is contained within the notebook.

 ## Dataset